-Bottom left: Growth by May 2017 Bottom right: Nov.
-2017 with template - tree stands 9" tall and each of the two branches reach out over 4" from the trunk
+Bottom left: Nov.
+2017 with template - tree stands 9" tall and each of the two branches reach out over 4" from the trunk Bottom right: Jan.
+2019, with an additional tier of branches

-Second Planting Eastern Woods, Welcome Garden and Valley Short Cut In late 2015, 20 additional seeds were planted in several additional places around Stovers' Sèjour.
+Florida Torreya Relocation into Greensboro, NC Second Planting Eastern Woods, Welcome Garden and Valley Short Cut In late 2015, 20 additional seeds were planted in several additional places around Stovers' Sèjour.
 The first seven seedlings were discovered in the summer of 2017.
+Three more seedlings were discovered during the documentation in January 2019.

 In the eastern woods, two sets of seeds were planted.
 One was planted near the northeast corner of the dog fence at the meditation bench.
 The Universe Story trail passes the fence on the left side of this picture.
 Marker #1 stands near the upper right corner of the photo.
 Two were planted in the pet cemetery located near the south fence of the property in the eastern woods; one was visible by Nov.
-2017.
+2017; a second was found a year later.